Lumiwarum/YANDEX/README.md

 # General ideas of program

-program mainly consist from 3 classes:
+program mainly consist from 4 classes:

 - System: class that saves ans stores data into file called "Data.txt"
-- PassengerGateway class created for passengers to work with program
+- PassengerGateway class created for passengers to work with the program
-- DriverGateway class created for driver to work with program
+- DriverGateway class created for driver to work with the program
+- AdminGateway class created for admins to work with the program

 The program also has several files like "persons.h", where it stores classes of passengers and drivers, "WorldData.h" where I did specify special data structures, enums, and other things, that I needed

 ## features

-program has many features, like getting distance of a ride,time, id of persons, but it would take a lot of time to show all of them, therefore i showed only important ones.
-However, you can check headers file and see how classes are implemented.
+Passengers can order a ride,change their payment methods, pin adresses, order a ride, see order history.
+Similary drivers can ask for order history, accept an order, add new car.
+Admins can block for passengers ability to change peyment method and order a ride, for drivers they can block ability to accept a ride and add new car.
+Also obly addmins can approve a car before to be able use it for riding.
+Key features added in 1.1 were AdminGateway, blocking functions usage, multiple cars in park of one driver.
+All of them are showed on the 4th and 5th run of the programm.

 ## Running program